 Fulmar identified four ways that Symantec still uses MindTickle to enable their sales teams:

-- Onboarding: “An Olympic rowing team are all in sync.
+“An Olympic rowing team is all in sync.
 Everyone’s got their hand on an oar and they’re driving that boat forward as fast as they can.
 That’s like a highly effective sales team in action.
 Everyone with a single focus, driving the boat forward, in sync, working together.
 A new hire, until that person is ramped up and effective, is in a big pool float dragging behind the boat.
 They’re not helping, they’re slowing things down.
 My job is to get that person out of the water, in the boat, put an oar in their hand, and get them working with the team,” explains Fulmar.

 MindTickle is used by Symantec for their onboarding program as Fulmar explains, “I can use it for pre-work to level the playing field so when they do arrive at an onsite training everyone is on the same page.
 I really need that time, onsite, to be high value, high return.
 Technology allows us to do that.
 The ability to track the pre-work and verify that they’ve done it with quizzes and certifications adds the ability to see where there may be gaps or where you need to spend a bit more time with an individual before, so they’re on the right page when they come in.
 The strengths of the analytics give us the ability to do that.”